mcsrainbow/mcsrainbow.github.io/en/2021/11/devops-ci/cd-pipeline-in-action/index.md

 ![devops_cicd](devops_cicd.jpeg)

-This DevSecOps CICD pipeline is more general and can balance security, audit, and the ability to take over existing on-premises infrastructure and services.
+This DevSecOps CI/CD pipeline is more general and can balance security, audit, and the ability to take over existing on-premises infrastructure and services.

-For sure, there are differences in the most appropriate CICD pipelines in different environments, especially the toolchains, but the general process and thinking should be similar.
+For sure, there are differences in the most appropriate CI/CD pipelines in different environments, especially the toolchains, but the general process and thinking should be similar.